Dance Frequently Asked Questions

 How many levels of technique are there at Goucher?

 Ballet technique levels range from DAN 121 (Ballet I) to DAN 421 (Ballet IV).
 Modern technique levels range from DAN 115 (Modern I) to DAN 415 (Modern IV).
 There are also two levels of pointe.
-In Fall 2017 we will begin to offer four levels of Africanist Technique (DAN 133 to DAN 433) such as African-Brazilian, African-Caribbean, Hip-Hop, Huffing, Jazz, Rhythm Tap, and West African.
+In Fall 2017 we began to offer four levels of West African Diaspora Technique (DAN 133 to DAN 433) such as Hip-Hop, Jazz, Tap, and West African.
 Elective courses include classes such as men's technique, partnering, improvisation, repertory, and Pilates.

 How large are the classes?